Forestry and Logging Worker

 Matt: I guess I looked at it like, I need a solid income with maybe starting a family soon and that sort of stuff, so I really needed to go in the direction of where all the work was and in Gisborne, the forestry is where all the work is at the moment so, definitely pleased I did the apprenticeship in both, and the engineering and the machine side of things.
 You’re getting a whole lot of knowledge and you’re getting paid for it so it’s a win-win situation.

-There are no specific requirements to become a forestry and logging worker as skills are gained on the job.
+There are no specific requirements to become a forestry and logging worker.

-You can complete a national certificate in forest operations while working.
+However, you can complete a New Zealand Certificate in Forestry Operations (Level 3) while working.
 This can be done as part of an apprenticeship.

 Forestry and logging workers need to be: